loboris/ESP32_CC1101/README.md

 Execute menuconfig and configure your Serial flash config and other settings.
 Included *sdkconfig.defaults* sets some defaults to be used.

-Navigate to **CC1101 configuration** and set GSM and example parameters:
+Navigate to **CC1101 Example configuration** and set CC1101 and example parameters:

 `make menuconfig`